AngelMond/AngelMond/README.md

 -->

 # About Me 🧑‍💻
 * I'm currently enrolled in a bootcamp given by Tec de Monterrey and Trilogy Education Services.
-I'm seeking to be a great fullstack web developer and I'm putting all my effort on that.
+I'm seeking to be a great fullstack web developer and I'm putting all my effort on it.
 * Before coding I liked to be organized and apparently that something very helpfull when you are programing, in every project I've been working on I try to have a clean and readable code, so, in future, me or someone else could save time when working with that code.

 # My Work 👨‍💻